rafaelbiriba/my-local-putio/README.md

           --silent                     Hide all messages and progress bar --debug                      Debug mode [Developer mode]
           --socks5-proxy hostname:port SOCKS5 hostname and port for proxy.
 Format: 127.0.0.1:1234
+          --disk-threshold size        Stops the downloads when the disk space threshold is reached.
+(Size in MB, e.g: 2000 for 2GB)

 #### Required attributes:
 * **-t** or **--token**: Your Put.io Token.
 This attribute becames optional if you set `PUTIO_TOKEN` env variable with your token (Can be inline or into your bash profile).
 Check examples below.